Is a titre test better for our chihuahua?

 What happens in a titre test?

-A small amount of blood is drawn from you dog, usually on the leg.
-It’s then sent off to the laboratory for analysis.
+A small amount of blood is drawn from your dog, usually on the leg.
+It is then sent off to the laboratory for analysis.
+The lab will run a few blood tests of the sample using sterilized equipment to generate a report.

 When do you get the results?